 The goal with both fistula and graft procedures is to direct blood from an artery into a vein, increasing blood pressure and blood flow through the vein. (ii) After the link is created, the vein will become enlarged because more blood is now flowing through the vein.
 The increased blood flow allows your blood to travel through the dialysis machine at a flow rate necessary for filtering, cleaning, and removing excess fluid from the blood.

-AV Fistula vs. AV Graft
+Comparing AV Fistula vs. AV Graft

 - Less likely to become infected.

 When a fistula is functioning properly, it will provide a good blood flow rate from your body to the dialysis machine, assuring the effectiveness of the dialysis treatment.
 A fistula is the most natural access since it is formed from your own native blood vessels, rather than synthetic materials. (iii) Functioning fistulas typically require less maintenance and can be less expensive than other access options. (iv)